jairathn/Billing-Optimizer/README.md

 - Specific language to add to the note
 - Before/after wRVU comparison
 - Priority ranking by impact
+- OUTPUT the note as you think it should be written to maximize RVU capture (copy-pasteable with a single click)

 **Output format:**
 ```json